Developer Guide

 - Delete the student at index 1:

-. - Expected:
+deleteclass 1. - Expected:

-The student index provided is invalid
+The student index provided is invalidmessage shown.

 - Prerequisites: Student at the student index to be deleted must not exist.